lzhbrian/alias-free-gan-explanation/README.md

 **motivation of this article**: So, the thing is, I've been reading the paper for several days, and the paper is written in a way that I find really hard to understand.
 Thus, I decide to rephrase the main idea of the paper in my language.
 Some explanation might be different from the original paper.
 Of course, I might be making mistakes, so please feel free to correct me.

 **disclaimer**: This paragraph is only my personal understanding.
 One is suggested to read the original paper.
+Details related to implemtation are not discussed here.

 Karras, Tero, et al. Alias-Free Generative Adversarial Networks. arXiv preprint arXiv:2106.12423 (2021).